50 Free Things to Do in Houston With Kids This Summer

 Summer days mean extra sunlight, lots of time with friends and filling our days with as many engaging and entertaining activities as possible.
 However, thrifty is in my genes - and being primarily a one income family, is a necessity for us - and while I love to plan full days of fun with my kids, I also love to primarily plan days that don't require opening my wallet often, if at all.
-To help any other families who may want to save a buck without sacrificing any fun, here's a bucket list of 30 FREE activities we'll be taking advantage of this summer.
+To help any other families who may want to save a buck without sacrificing any fun, here's a bucket list of 50 FREE activities we'll be taking advantage of this summer - but make sure to check our event calendar every day for more family-friendly fun around Houston.

 Biking with Dad on the trails at Rick Rice Park/Photo by Rachael Cherry